School of Computing

 I hope you find the information you require and gain a better understanding of our activities.
 Should you have any questions, my team and I are always available to speak to you.

 In the current competitive IT job market, in-depth knowledge in specialised areas of computing is increasingly in demand.
-Our taught Undergraduate and Master’s degree programmes are designed to answer this market need.
+Our taught Undergraduate and Masters degree programmes are designed to answer this market need.
 Our aim is to provide teaching, learning, research and scholarship in the fields of computer science and information systems within a friendly and informal environment.
 Our professional academic staff are academically and practically well experienced in teaching the concepts of the main aspects of computer science.
 They work very hard to reflect the new technologies and updates across all taught courses.

-Why study in the Department of Applied Computing?
+Why study in the School of Computing?

 - Fast track undergraduate education in two years.